top of page

 Infection

 I was trimming the facial hair on my elderly vision-impaired dog.
 My dog bit my finger.
 Days later, it became infected.
 I was afraid to go to the doctor, not wanting to alert Animal Control or the Health Unit, so I used the "High Frequency" machine on it quite a bit.
 It prevented it from getting bigger and spreading but did not eliminate it.
 Eventually, I did go to the doctor.
 The doctor wondered why the infection didn't become more extensive and asked me if I did anything to it.
 I explained what I had done, and he ultimately gave me an antibiotic.
-The "High Frequency" machine eliminates toxins and acne-causing bacteria and encourages lymphatic drainage.
+It is also effective for reducing swelling and itching in mosquito bites.
+The “High Frequency” machine eliminates toxins and acne-causing bacteria and encourages lymphatic drainage.

 Viral infection